ArnobTurja2002Ghosh/ArnobTurja2002Ghosh/README.md

 I started studying about metallurgy with the unrealistic goal to be able to read Dube's research papers someday and that is when I came across a portal called [vedic heritage](https://vedicheritage.gov.in/) initiated under the aegis of Ministry of Culture, Government of India.
 Guess what I found - a piece of writing that had been published in 2015 in Financial Chronicle - written by Dr. R K Dube!
 In the second paragraph of the paper he wrote a line similar to that in that ISBN 81-87053-56-7 book: "Another Rigveda hymn (8.26.18) states that the path of the river Sindhu contains gold, and the word used for it is *hiranyavartanih*."
 Hymn-26 of the same, my favourite book-8.
 I checked and yes, it is not a wrong reference.
 I do not know what happened in ISBN: 81-87053-56-7 - may be some typing mistake?
 But yes, then I read the whole hymn instead of that one verse, and Rigveda book-8 hymn-26 - a hymn dedicated to the Asvins - became my favourite part of all the Sanskrit texts.

 I guess all these started from metallurgy and can you really blame me for going this far - from trying to "expose" a respectable professor (my apologies) to discovering a favourite hymn in a shruti - just for a book about metallurgy?
 Did you know?
-H. H. Wilson, the first person to translate Rigveda to English language was attached to the mint at Calcutta, just because of his vast knowledge about metallurgy!
+H. H. Wilson, the first person to translate Rigveda to English language was attached to the mint at Calcutta, because of his vast knowledge about metallurgy!

+# Water of the Firmament - Sea of Heaven
+I read two versions of Rigveda 8.26 - one translated by H.H.
+Wilson and another by T.H.
+Griffith.
+One verse interested me more than the others in the hymn - no, not 8.26.18 but the one preceding it - 8.26.17.
+I believe this was because of the amount of Christian reference I saw in both translations of the same verse.
+> Whether, immortal (Aśvins), you rejoice in the water of the firmament, or in the dwelling of theworshipper hear this my (invocation).
+(H.H.
+Wilson)
+> Be ye in yonder sea of heaven, or joying in the home of food,
+>     Listen to me, Immortal Ones.
+(T.H.
+Griffith)